Synonyms: Diffuse-type GCT | Diffuse-type giant cell tumor | Pigmented villonodular synovitis | TGCT | TSGCT

 Life Raft Group

-The mission of the Life Raft Group is to enhance survival and quality of life for people living with GIST through patient-powered research, education and empowerment, and global advocacy efforts.
-The LRG vision is to champion patient-powered science and drastically increase long-term survivorship for all cancer patients.
+The Life Raft Group is committed to enhancing the survival and quality of life for people living with Gastrointestinal Stromal Tumor (GIST), and other rare diseases, through patient-powered research, education and empowerment, and global advocacy efforts.

 Clinical Trials